BasVerkooijen/cluster-lights-home-assistant/README.md

 # Cluster Lights component for Home Assistant
-This custom component and driver for Home Assistant implements support for PerfectLED Cluster Lights as sold by Action and some [other stores](https://www.kabelshop.nl/PerfectLED-Clusterverlichting-met-app-7-meter-Bluetooth-576-LEDs-Binnen-Buiten-AX8718700-i7551-t101352.html).
+This custom component and driver for Home Assistant implements support for Cluster Lights as sold by Action and some [other stores](https://www.kabelshop.nl/PerfectLED-Clusterverlichting-met-app-7-meter-Bluetooth-576-LEDs-Binnen-Buiten-AX8718700-i7551-t101352.html).
 The Cluster Lights are supported by the [Lights App](https://play.google.com/store/apps/details?id=com.scinan.novolink.lightstring).

 ![](screenshot.jpg?raw=true)